UN nuclear watchdog: 2.5 tons of uranium missing in Libya

 Reuters first reported on the IAEA warning about the missing Libyan uranium, saying the IAEA told members reaching the site that’s not under government control required “complex logistics.”

-The IAEA declined to offer more details on the missing uranium.
-However, its acknowledgment the uranium went missing at a “previously declared site” narrows the possibilities.

-One such declared site is Sabha, some 660 kilometers (410 miles) southeast of Libya's capital, Tripoli, in the country's lawless southern reaches of the Sahara Desert.
-There, Libya under dictator Moammar Qadhafi stored thousands of barrels of so-called yellowcake uranium for a once-planned uranium conversion facility that was never built in his decadeslong secret weapons program.
+One such declared site is Sabha, some 660 kilometers (410 miles) southeast of Tripoli, in the country’s lawless southern reaches of the Sahara Desert.
+Libya's late dictator Moammar Gadhafi stored thousands of barrels of so-called yellowcake uranium for a once-planned uranium conversion facility that was never built in his decadeslong secret weapons program.

-Estimates put the Libyan stockpile at some 1,000 metric tons of yellowcake uranium under Qadhafi, who declared his nascent nuclear weapons program to the world in 2003 to after the U.S.-led invasion of Iraq.
+Estimates put the Libyan stockpile at some 1,000 metric tons of yellowcake uranium under Gadhafi, who declared his nascent nuclear weapons program to the world in 2003 after the U.S.-led invasion of Iraq.

+But the 2011 Arab Spring saw rebels topple Gadhafi and ultimately kill him.
+Sabha grew increasingly lawless, with African migrants crossing Libya, saying some had been sold as slaves in the city, the U.N. reported.

+In recent years, Sabha largely has been under the control of the self-styled Libyan National Army, headed by Khalifa Hifter.
+On Thursday night, Hifter's forces issued a statement claiming they had recovered the material.

+Hifter's forces also asserted the IAEA failed to provide protective equipment and security for the site, though countries with nuclear material themselves bear responsibility for those sites.
+They also didn't explain how the site had been secured — or if it was currently.

+Asked about the claim by Hifter's forces, the IAEA said: “We are aware of media reports that the material has been found.
+The agency is actively working to verify them.”

 While inspectors removed the last of the enriched uranium from Libya in 2009, the yellowcake remained behind, with the U.N. in 2013 estimating some 6,400 barrels of it were stored at Sabha.
-American officials had worried Iran could try to purchase the uranium from Libya, something Qadhafi's top civilian nuclear official tried to reassure the U.S. about, according to a 2009 diplomatic cable published by WikiLeaks.
+American officials had worried Iran could try to purchase the uranium from Libya, something Gadhafi's top civilian nuclear official tried to reassure the United States about, according to a 2009 diplomatic cable published by WikiLeaks.

 “Stressing that Libya viewed the question as primarily a commercial one, (the official) noted that prices for uranium yellowcake on the world market had been increasing, and that Libya wanted to maximize its profit by properly timing the sale of its stockpile,” then-Ambassador Gene A. Cretz wrote.

-In recent years, Sabha largely has been under the control of the self-styled Libyan National Army, headed by Khalifa Hifter.
-The general, who is widely believed to have worked with the CIA during his time in exile during Qadhafi's era, has been battling for control of Libya against a Tripoli-based government.

-A spokesman for Hifter did not acknowledge several requests for comment from The Associated Press.
-Chadian rebel forces also have had a presence in the southern city over recent years.

-Associated Press writers Samy Magdy and Jack Jeffrey in Cairo contributed to this report.
+Jeffery reported from Cairo.
+Associated Press writer Samy Magdy in Cairo contributed to this report.